grafana/plugin-tools/docusaurus/docs/how-to-guides/app-plugins/add-backend-component.md

 You can also see the data sources [documentation on resource handler](../data-source-plugins/add-resource-handler.md) which you can also apply to your app plugin.

-### Calling your custom endpoint from frontend code
+### Call your custom endpoint from frontend code

 To call your custom endpoint from frontend code, you can use the `fetch` function from `getBackendSrv`.
-E.g.:
+For example:

 ```ts
 import { getBackendSrv } from '@grafana/runtime';